 At TBS, participants may use their choice of traditional or Reconstructionist Aliyah Blessings.
 Either the traditional blessings or the blessings offered in the Reconstructionist Siddur may be chanted when saying the blessings before and after the Torah reading.
-Both versions are available in the Prayer Guide menu on the Resources page.

-Morning minyan meets every week and is followed by coffee and nosh while we have a brief Torah study or community discussion on a variety of Jewish-related topics.
+Morning minyan meets every week and is followed by coffee and nosh while we have a brief Talmud study or community discussion on a variety of Jewish-related topics.
 With or without tefillin, all are encouraged to attend.

 Wednesday Minyan will be held at 9:00 at Boone Ridge Senior Living in the chapel.
 Talmud Study will start at 10:00.